Vikasbadliwal/Vidyarthi-Vikas/Playbook/playbook.md

 ansible-lint playbook.yml
 ```

-If the playbook passes the configured lint rules, the pipeline can continue to the next stage.
+Any reported issues should be reviewed and fixed before the playbook proceeds.

 ---

 # 6. Implementation

-## 6.1 Example Playbook
+## 6.1 Create an Ansible Playbook

-Create a playbook:
+Example:

 ```yaml
 ---